-In connection with the purchase of XTO assets the Company issued a Senior Secured Convertible Note due December 31, 2021, in the aggregate principal amount \$16,250,000 (the "Secured Convertible Note") to Energy Evolution, a related party.
-As partial consideration for the issuance of the Secured Convertible Note, Empire issued to Energy Evolution Ltd (i) 375,000 shares of common stock along with (ii) a warrant certificate to purchase up to 750,000 shares of common stock at an exercise price of \$4.00 per Warrant Share until May 14, 2022.
+In connection with the purchase of XTO assets, the Company issued a Senior Secured Convertible Note due December 31, 2021, in the aggregate principal amount \$16,250,000 (the "Secured Convertible Note") to Energy Evolution, a related party.
+As partial consideration for the issuance of the Secured Convertible Note, Empire issued to Energy Evolution (i) 375,000 shares of common stock along with (ii) a warrant certificate to purchase up to 750,000 shares of common stock at an exercise price of \$4.00 per Warrant Share until May 14, 2022.
 Under the warrant certificate, the exercise price is subject to customary downward adjustments.
 The value allocated to the common stock, conversion feature, and warrants was \$10,125,177.
-In September 2021, the Company and the Energy Evolution Master Fund, Ltd. entered into a Loan Modification Agreement (the "Amended Secured Notes").
+In September 2021, the Company and Energy Evolution entered into a Loan Modification Agreement (the "Amended Secured Notes").
 Under the Amended Secured Notes, among other terms the Company issued a warrant certificate to purchase up to 500,000 shares of common stock at an exercise price of \$5.00 per Warrant Share until December 31, 2023.
-The exercise price is subject to customary downward adjustments.
-An additional 1,154,085 shares of common stock were issued to Energy Evolution on December 30, 2021, in conjunction with its conversion of all remaining principal and accrued interest on the note.
+In July 2023, Energy Evolution exercised its remaining warrants for 500,000 shares of common stock for \$5.00 per share.
+The Company received \$2.5 million related to this transaction.